core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 * Advertisements could contain broadcast CoAP messages.

-  Given that these non-traditional responses can not have embedded requests (as defined in {{?I-D.bormann-core-responses}}) due to size contraints, a mechanism such as {{?I-D.ietf-core-observe-multicast-notifications}} could be used to distribute some consensus request.
+  Given that these non-traditional responses can not have embedded requests (as defined in {{?I-D.bormann-core-responses}}) due to size contraints, a mechanism such as {{?I-D.ietf-core-observe-multicast-notifications}} could be used to distribute some consensus request:
+  Devices would learn that there is a consensus multicast request, and convey any response by sending BLE advertisements.

+  In some cases,
+  a consensus request may be global:
+  For example,
+  devices willing to participate in an {{?I-D.ietf-lake-authz}} mediated enrollment would respond to a conensus request that is an empty POST to their /.well-known/edhoc resource.
+  A field in an advertisement "responding" to that may then contain an EDHOC message 1, and receivers can attempt to process it without further radio traffic, only establishing a GATT connection upon success.
+  The kind of request that elicited that response, as well as possibly some constant prefix (fixed method or suites) is encoded in the type of field (possibly a dedicated service with own service data).

 ## Protocol details